Friday, May 30, 2025, Chicago, Illinois, 6:30 PM – 8:30 PM Central Time (7:30 PM – 9:30 PM Eastern Time)

 • Acknowledge available clinical trial findings with EGFR tyrosine kinase inhibitors for nonmetastatic EGFR mutation-positive non-small cell lung cancer (NSCLC), and identify patients for whom treatment with this novel approach would be warranted.

-• Counsel patients with newly diagnosed metastatic EGFR mutation-positive NSCLC considering available therapeutic options, explaining the relevance of mutation type, symptomatology, sites and extent of metastases, prior therapeutic exposure and other factors.
+• Counsel patients with newly diagnosed metastatic EGFR mutation-positive NSCLC regarding available therapies, explaining the relevance of mutation type, symptomatology, sites and extent of metastases, prior therapeutic exposure and other factors.

 • Appreciate the biological rationale for dual inhibition of MET and EGFR in patients with EGFR mutation-positive NSCLC, and understand recently presented data establishing the benefit of this strategy.